A Gelfand-Naimark type theorem: The Representation Theorem

 \begin{theorem} Let $X$ be a completely regular space.
 Let $H$ be a non-vanishing self-adjoint closed subalgebra of $C_B(X)$ which has local units.
 Then $H$ is isometrically isomorphic to $C_0(Y)$ for some unique $($up to homeomorphism$)$ locally compact space $Y$, namely, for $Y=\lambda_HX$.
 Moreover, the following are equivalent: \begin{itemize} \item[(1)] $H$ is unital. \item[(2)] $H$ contains $\mathbf{1}$. \item[(3)] $Y$ is compact. \item[(4)] $Y=\beta X$. \end{itemize} \end{theorem}

 \begin{proof} Let

 be defined by $\psi(f)=f_H$ for any $f$ in $H$.
-The mapping $\psi$ is well defined by Lemma \ref{UU}.
+The definition makes sense by Lemma \ref{UU}.
 We show that $\psi$ is an isometric isomorphism.
 It is clear that $\psi$ is injective and that $\psi$ is a homomorphism.
 (To see this, let $f$ and $g$ be in $H$.
 Then $(f+g)_H=f_H+g_H$, as $(f+g)_H$ and $f_H+g_H$ are continuous mappings on $\lambda_HX$ which are both identical to $f+g$ on $X$, which is contained and is therefore dense in $\lambda_HX$ by Lemma \ref{TFRS}.
 Similarly, $(fg)_H=f_Hg_H$.
-Also, if $f_H$ equals to $g_H$ then so does their restrictions $f$ and $g$ to $X$.)
+Also, if $f_H$ equals to $g_H$ then the restrictions of $f_H$ and $g_H$ to $X$ are also equal.)
 It therefore suffices to show that $\psi$ is surjective and preserves norms.

 To show that $\psi$ is an isometry, let $f$ be in $H$.
 By continuity of $f$ we have

 where the bar denotes the closure in $\mathbb{R}$.
 This implies that $\|f_H\|\leq\|f\|$.
 That $\|f\|\leq\|f_H\|$ is clear, as $f_H$ extends $f$.
 This shows that $\psi$ is an isometry.